kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Performance Chart Adjusted Level (Apr 15, 2025):** Implemented an "adjusted level" calculation for the performance timeline chart (`WodTimelineChart.tsx`).
+The chart now displays the monthly average performance based on `adjustedLevel = scoreLevel * difficultyMultiplier`, providing a better representation of performance considering WOD difficulty.
+  - **Backend (`wodRouter.getChartData`):** Modified to join scores with WODs, fetch difficulty, calculate adjusted level for each score using defined multipliers (Easy: 0.8, Medium: 1.0, Hard: 1.2, Very Hard: 1.5, Extremely Hard: 2.0), and return the average adjusted level per month along with detailed score breakdown including original level, difficulty, multiplier, and adjusted level.
+  - **Frontend (`ChartsPage`, `WodTimelineChart`):** Updated type definitions and data processing to handle the new structure.
+The chart now plots the average adjusted level.
+The tooltip displays the average adjusted level, the adjusted trend, and a detailed breakdown showing WOD Name, Original Level, Difficulty (with multiplier), and the final Adjusted Level for each score in that month.
+Helper functions (`getDescriptiveLevel`, `getLevelColor`) and Y-axis formatting were updated to accommodate potentially higher adjusted level values.
 - **Performance Chart Tooltip Enhancement (Apr 15, 2025):** Updated the performance timeline chart (`WodTimelineChart.tsx`) tooltip.
 When hovering over a data point in the "Performance" view, the tooltip now displays a breakdown of the individual WODs and their calculated levels that contributed to the average level for that month.
 This involved:
   - Modifying the `api.wod.getChartData` tRPC procedure (`src/server/api/routers/wod.ts`) to return detailed score information (WOD name, level) alongside aggregated monthly data.
   - Updating the chart page (`src/app/charts/page.tsx`) to process and pass this detailed data to the chart component.